Michel de l'Hôpital: Moulins

 In February 1566 the court arrived at Moulins where an Assembly of Notables was convened with most of the kingdoms grandees in attendance.
 L'Hôpital presented to them his thesis that the root of evil in the kingdom was the poor administration of justice.
 He denounced the 'excesses' of those in positions of authority to exercise it engaging in 'tyrannical legislation, venality, avarice, superfluous office' and other ills.
-He then targeted his attacks towards the organs of law, the Parlements, decrying them for the presumptuousness they showed in interpreting the king's laws abd their sedentary nature.
+He then targeted his attacks towards the organs of law, the Parlements, decrying them for the presumptuousness they showed in interpreting the king's laws and their sedentary nature.
 He spoke nostalgically of the reign of Louis IX when the laws were few and simple and such a model that foreign nations presented their disputes in it.

 Later that month L'Hôpital presented the Ordinance of Moulins, a judicial reform package composed of 86 articles.
 The ordinance severely curtailed the Parlements powers, allowing the king to put laws into effect even if the Parlement was remonstrating him, or refused to register the edict.
 The power of the governor was also attacked, with the office no longer to afford the possibility of providing pardons, raising taxes and establishing fairs.
 Communal judges had much of their authority stripped, reduced to overseeing petty crimes and 1500 offices were abolished or suppressed.
 Confraternities and leagues were banned.
 The edict of Amboise was upheld.
 This edict posed a serious threat to many of the kingdoms grandees, who utilised their positions as governors for the purpose of graft.
 Though the edict had demanded immediate registration in its second clause, the Parlement ignored this, and L'Hôpital was forced to accept many modifications to the Ordinace in July.
 During 1566, L'Hôpital created a new fiscal office of Surintendant des Finances, appointing the religiously moderate Marshal Cossé as its first incumbent.